akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘How is it, little Bee?’

-‘Manageable, Father.’
+Beatrice peered into the well as she hauled the rope hand over hand.

+‘Manageable.’

+Her breath clouded her view, as she tried not to hit the stone coping with the rising bucket.

-He nodded.
-'Not so bad as last winter, then.
-Or maybe my Bee grows stronger.'
+Harold nodded.
+‘Not so bad as last winter, then.
+Or maybe my Bee grows stronger.’

 ‘Definitely stronger, Father dear.’

-Beatrice hauled the rope hand over hand, trying not to hit the rising bucket against the stone coping.
-She set it on the rim of the well without spilling a drop, but the water was so cold it burnt.
+At last, she set the freezing water on the rim of the well without spillage.
 She blew on her painful fingers before lifting the bucket down to the ground.

-Her father was right, last winter he had had to swing his axe against the ice to break it, spinning chunks away across the frozen yard, Beatrice shivering by his side.
+One winter ago, the ice had been so thick that her father had had to ram a wooden pole against the ice to break it up.
 This winter the ice was no thicker than a dried leaf and even that was unusual.

 Of course, she needed her father for other things.